Packages Communication

 info

 Unlike events, exported functions can return values to the caller.
-But you can only call Exported Functions from the same side (Server or Client).
+But exported functions are only available to the same side (Server or Client).

 -- Defines a function which you want to export